The Bells Go Down: Plot

 On 3 September 1939, at the start of World War II, several East End Londoners join the London County Council Auxiliary Fire Service.
-Tommy Turk (Trinder) is a light-hearted gambler who avoids work, living with his mother (Varley) who runs a local fish and chip shop.
+Tommy Turk is a light-hearted gambler who avoids work, living with his mother who runs a local fish and chip shop.
 Tommy has bought a greyhound pup he names "Short Head" and hopes to race.
-Bob Matthews (Friend) is a newcomer to the East End who just lost his job and has to postpone his wedding to Nan Harper (Hiatt) as a result.
-Tommy and Bob meet in The Hopvine, a pub run by Ma and Pa Robbins (Muriel George and Pierce), whose son Ted (Mason) is a fireman with the London Fire Brigade.
+Bob Matthews is a newcomer to the East End who just lost his job and has to postpone his wedding to Nan Harper as a result.
+Tommy and Bob meet in The Hopvine, a pub run by Ma and Pa Robbins, whose son Ted is a fireman with the London Fire Brigade.
 Ted's girl Susie has just joined the brigade as a dispatcher, but Ma Robbins cannot hide her thinly disguised disapproval of Susie's love of dance halls.
-The Army won't accept new enlistments, so Tommy persuades Bob to join the AFS with him.
-Sam, a small-time thief of barrels of Guinness, inadvertently joins the service while trying to avoid the clutches of Eastchapel Police Constable O'Brien (Richard George), who dogs him with the persistence of Javert.
+The Army will not accept new enlistments, so Tommy persuades Bob to join the AFS with him.
+Sam, a small-time thief of barrels of Guinness, inadvertently joins the service while trying to avoid the clutches of Eastchapel Police Constable O'Brien, who dogs him persistently.
 The three are assigned immediately to the "Q" sub-station of the East End's District 21, set up in a school to train under Ted.

 "Q sub" responds to its first call at Christmas.
-Although the fire is out when they arrive, crusty District Officer MacFarlane (Currie) is impressed with Ted's efforts and posts him, along with Tommy, Sam and Bob, as a crew at District 21's superintendent's station.
+Although the fire is out when they arrive, crusty District Officer MacFarlane is impressed with Ted's efforts and posts him, along with Tommy, Sam and Bob, as a crew at District 21's superintendent's station.
 Nan and Bob finally marry and take a flat near Benjamin's Wharf.
 She becomes pregnant, suffering fainting spells, and befriends Ma Turk.
-Ted is reluctant to marry, so Susie goes dancing with ladies' man Tommy as a means of making Ted jealous, while Ted rides Tommy for his apparent aversion to fighting fires.
-Tommy races Short Head, who perpetually loses, costing not just Tommy, but his fellow firemen who have wagered on her.
-Sam continues to steal barrels of Guinness, but O'Brien begins to close in.
+Ted is reluctant to marry, so Susie goes dancing with ladies' man Tommy as a means of making Ted jealous, while Ted teases Tommy for his apparent aversion to fighting fires.
+Tommy races Short Head, who repeatedly loses, costing not just Tommy, but his fellow firemen who have wagered on her.
+Sam continues to steal barrels of Guinness, but PC O'Brien begins to close in.